 The ‘beatitudes’ in Matthew 5 are a good example of this.

 We know that these texts were originally written as poetry or songs, because in the translating process, we could recognize the cadence from the order and progression of the words.
-In fact, although we didn’t write it that way, the entire First Chapter of Genesis was clearly written as a poem or song…
+In fact, although we didn’t write it that way, the entirety of Genesis chapter 1 was clearly written as a poem or song…

 Just look at the order and the starting words of each paragraph.